 The Company is a global producer and distributor of a broad range of high performance, certified low emission, power systems for original equipment manufacturers of off-highway industrial equipment ("industrial OEMs").
-The Company's customers include companies that are large, industry-leading and/or multinational organizations, and the Company is a sole source power system provider for most of its customers.
-The Company's products and services are sold predominantly to customers throughout North America, as well as to customers located throughout Asia and Europe.
+The Company's customers include companies that are large, industry-leading and/or multinational organizations, and the Company is a sole source provider of alternative fuel power systems for most of its customers.
+The Company's products and services are sold predominantly to customers throughout North America, as well as, to customers located throughout Asia and Europe.
+The Company operates as one business and geographic segment.

 The Company's power systems are highly engineered, comprehensive systems which, through its technologically sophisticated development and manufacturing processes, including its in-house design, prototyping, testing and engineering capabilities and its analysis and determination of the specific components to be integrated into a given power system (driven in large part by emission standards and cost restrictions required, or desired, to be met), allow the Company to provide to its customers power systems customized to meet specific industrial OEM application requirements, other technical specifications of customers and requirements imposed by environmental regulatory bodies.
-The Company's power system configurations range from a basic engine block integrated with appropriate fuel system components to completely packaged power systems that include any combination of cooling systems, electronic systems, air intake systems, housings, power takeoff systems, exhaust systems, hydraulic systems, enclosures, brackets, hoses, tubes and other assembled componentry.
-The Company currently obtains the engines which are integrated into its power systems from third party suppliers.
-The Company is currently conducting research and development for the purpose of designing and developing one of its engines in-house.
+The Company's power system configurations range from a basic engine block integrated with appropriate fuel system components to completely packaged power systems that include any combination of cooling systems, electronic systems, air intake systems, fuel systems, housings, power takeoff systems, exhaust systems, hydraulic systems, enclosures, brackets, hoses, tubes and other assembled componentry.
+The Company purchases engines from third party suppliers and has recently begun producing an internally-designed engine, both of which are then integrated into its power systems.
+Additionally, the Company is conducting research and development for the purpose of designing, developing and manufacturing other engines in-house.
 Of the other components that the Company integrates into its power systems, a substantial portion consist of internally designed components and components for which the Company coordinates significant design efforts with third party suppliers, with the remainder consisting largely of parts that are sourced off-the-shelf from third party suppliers.
 Some of the key components (including all of the engines) embody proprietary intellectual property of the Company's suppliers.
 As a result of its design and manufacturing capabilities, the Company is able to provide to its customers a comprehensive power system which can be incorporated, using a single part number, directly into a customer's specified application.
-Capitalizing on its expertise in developing and manufacturing emission-certified power systems and through its access to the latest power system technologies, the Company believes that it is able to provide complete "green" power systems to industrial OEMs at a low cost and with fast design turnaround.
+Capitalizing on its expertise in developing and manufacturing emission-certified power systems and its access to the latest power system technologies, the Company believes that it is able to provide complete "green" power systems to industrial OEMs at a low cost and with fast design turnaround.
 In addition to the certified products described above, the Company sells diesel and non-certified power systems and aftermarket components.